Community-Cleanup/Co-Cleanup-Docs/README.md

 ### Purpose

 After a natural disaster strikes, communities are often left with the enormous clean-up effort required to restore people's homes, businesses and community areas.
 During these times government, council and emergency services resources are often stretched thin.
 Co Cleanup, short for Community Cleanup, aims to help communities better coordinate the clean up process after a natural disaster, or any time that community members would like to coordinate group action for the betterment of their community.

+It should be noted that this platform is not to replace the coordination of emergency services in critical disaster recovery contexts or when the safety of individuals is at risk due any given disaster situation.

 **Co Cleanup has been designed and built by Chris Hullman and Mick Caffery as their final cap-stone project for Coder Academy’s Full Stack Development Bootcamp, 2022.**